vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2021.1x.xx  version 1.7.18 =
+ Add support for Woocommerce Subscriptions manual renewals using a filter and a developer setting.

 = 2021.10.19  version 1.7.17 =
  Fix CSS issue caused by previous version